jucasoliveira/gclash/docs/game-physics-rules.md

 Implementation

-- Calculate movement from user input (e.g., WASD keys).
+- Calculate movement from user input (e.g., mouse point and click).
 - Use setNextKinematicTranslation to update the kinematic body’s position.
 - Sync the character mesh position with the kinematic body.